 Forms help users input sets of related information into the system and submit them.
 Think of all the boxes asking for shipping details when you order something online.

 Image by girithaara

 13. Hamburger Menu

 These three little horizontal lines look slightly like America’s quintessential meal and represent a list menu.
 You’ll commonly find the hamburger menu on the top left-hand corner of apps and most likely containing a group of navigation links.

 Icons are images used to communicate a variety of things to users.
 They can help to better communicate content, or can communicate and trigger a specific action.
 You can learn how to design icons from scratch in this step-by-step guide to the icon design process.

 15. Input Field

-Input fields provide a place for users to input content into the system.
-They aren’t limited to forms—search bars are input fields as well.
+Input fields are, quite simply, a place for users to enter content into the system.
+They aren’t just limited to forms, either—search bars are input fields as well.

 16. Kebab Menu